microsoft/agogosml/sample_apps/mleap/README.rst

 -  `jq <https://stedolan.github.io/jq/download/>`__

-Train and serialize ML Model with Spark and Mleap
+Train and serialize ML Model with Spark and MLeap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MLeap provides functionality to serialize trained pipelines and algorithms to a ``BundleFile`` which can then easily be loaded back into a lightweight Mleap runtime for scoring without Spark dependencies.
+MLeap provides functionality to serialize trained pipelines and algorithms to a ``BundleFile`` which can then easily be loaded back into a lightweight MLeap runtime for scoring without Spark dependencies.
 Our example implements a pipeline with a trained model and a simple custom transformer.

-`ModelTrainer <mleap_model/model/src/main/scala/com/Microsoft/agogosml/mleap_model/Model.scala>`__ contains our model training code for training on a Spark cluster.
+`ModelTrainer <mleap_model/trainer/src/main/scala/com/Microsoft/agogosml/mleap_model_trainer/ModelTrainer.scala>`__ contains our model training code for training on a Spark cluster.
 This imports the custom transformer ``LengthCounter``.
-The Spark model is a simple classification model on the `Spam or Ham` dataset which is then serialized as an Mleap ``BundleFile`` and saved as a ``jar``.
+The Spark model is a simple classification model on the `Spam or Ham` dataset which is then serialized as an MLeap ``BundleFile`` and saved as a ``jar``.

-`ModelTrainerApp <mleap_model/model/src/main/scala/com/Microsoft/agogosml/mleap_model/ModelApp.scala>`__ executes the training of the Spark model in a Spark session (locally or on a cluster).
+`ModelTrainerApp <mleap_model/trainer/src/main/scala/com/Microsoft/agogosml/mleap_model_trainer/ModelTrainerApp.scala>`__ executes the training of the Spark model in a Spark session (locally or on a cluster).

 Train model on Azure Databricks
 --------------------------------------

-While the model can be trained with a local installation of Spark due to the limited size of the datasets, an appropriate cluster would be required if training with much larger production datasets.
+While this model can be trained with a local installation of Spark due to the limited size of the dataset, an appropriate cluster would be required if training with much larger production datasets.
 This solution comes with automated deployment scripts to easily train the model on `Azure Databricks <https://azure.microsoft.com/en-au/services/databricks/>`__, a managed Apache Spark platform which can easily scale to handle very large Spark workloads.

 Running the deployment scripts will: